Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus

-Our pressure metric is defined on the tangent space of a Hithchin component by taking the variance of the first variation of reparametrization functions that record the infinitesimal change of the representations.
+Our pressure metric is defined on the tangent space of a Hitchin component by taking the variance of the first variation of reparametrization functions that record the infinitesimal change of the representations.

 Bridgeman, Canary, Labourie and Sambarino have proved that the pressure metric in fact restricts to a multiple of the Weil-Petersson metric on the Fuchsian locus and is invariant under the action of the mapping class group.
 Despite this nice coincidence, very little is presently known about the pressure metric.
-Our goal in this paper is to investigate some variational $C^{1}$ properties of the pressure metric using the tools from thermodynamic formalism.
 Some $C^{0}$ properties of the pressure metric have recently been identifed by Labourie and Wentworth in \cite{Variation_along_FuchsianLocus}.
 In particular, they show, when restricted to the Fuchsian locus, the pressure metric is proportional to a Petersson-type pairing for variation given by holomorphic differentials.
+Building upon their work, our goal in this paper is to investigate some variational $C^{1}$ properties of the pressure metric using tools from thermodynamic formalism.